rauhersu/memcached-operator/README.md

 Generate image and install in cluster, notice 'deploy' Makefile target:

 # I think the namespace must be set first: $ ksns myproject
-# Notice docker build is done according to 'bundle.Dockerfile'
+# Notice docker-* only builds and pushes the image according to according to
+# 'bundle.Dockerfile', the 'deploy' target actually deploys the image in the
+# cluster
 $ IMAGE_TAG_BASE=docker.io/rauherna/memcached-operator VERSION=0.0.2 make docker-build docker-push deploy

 ** Install in cluster (bundle):